-The combination of the mineral rich volcanic soil and it’s high position, perched at 800 metres above sea level makes growing conditions perfect their dry red wine made from nerello mascalese, and dry whites from Carricante.
+The combination of the mineral-rich volcanic soil and its high position, perched at 800 metres above sea level makes growing conditions perfect for their dry red wine made from nerello mascalese, and dry whites from Carricante.

 We were also offered a personal tour of the barrel room by one of the owner’s sons, which I find is rare, even at boutique wineries these days.

-I have to admit, we did get slightly carried away with the wine and conversation and veered off the strict scheduled order, but both the food and wine was incredible.
+I have to admit, we did get slightly carried away with the wine and conversation and veered off the strict scheduled order, but both the food and wine were incredible.

-From the beauty of the unique landscape, to the delicious Sicilian delicacies and the warmth of the people, it really was a day to remember and I would highly recommend it.
+From the beauty of the unique landscape to the delicious Sicilian delicacies and the warmth of the people, it really was a day to remember and I would highly recommend it.

 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.

 Equally comfortable in a 5-star resort or hiking a far-off mountain, Skye loves the unexpected and enriching life experiences that each trip brings and can often be found in a backstreet chatting to locals with her camera in hand.

-Skye is based in Sydney, working to master the balance between motherhood and her insatiable appetite for adventure.
+Skye is based in Sydney, working to master the balance between motherhood and her appetite for adventure.